jflamy/jfirmata_experiment/README.md

 # owlcms-firmata
 owlcms-firmata is a user-configurable device driver for refereeing devices used with the [owlcms](https://owlcms.github.io/owlcms4-prerelease/#/index) Olympic Weightlifting competition management system.
-This program allows hobbyists to build their own devices using Arduino boards and uses configuration files to change pin assignments as required.
+This program allows hobbyists to their own devices using Arduino board.
+Instructions for use are found in the [INSTRUCTIONS.md](INSTRUCTIONS) file.

+The uses configuration files to change pin assignments as required.
 No programming is required.
+See the [CONFIGURATION](diagrams/CONFIGURATION) file for details.

-Diagrams and configuration files are provided for common device configurations:
+Construction diagrams and configuration files are provided for common device configurations:

 - [Timekeeper Buttons](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/timekeeper) The buttons can be connected to the announcer laptop and do not interfere, or to a separate timekeeper laptop if one is used.
 - [Refereeing Devices](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/referee) This is the typical owlcms setup, used with a laptop provides the down signal and buzzer.
 The design includes LEDs and buzzers to provide reminders and summon the referees.
 These can be omitted to create a minimal buttons-only design.